MasWag/FalCAuN/example/shell/README.md

 - `AT_M4.omap.tsv`: output mapper for Autotrans M4 benchmark
 - `AT_M4.stl`: STL specifications for Autotrans M4 benchmark
 - `AT_S1.omap.tsv`: output mapper for Autotrans S1 benchmark
-- `AT_S1.stl`: STL specifications for Autotrans S1 Autotrans
+- `AT_S1.stl`: STL specifications for Autotrans S1 benchmark
 - `AT_S2.omap.tsv`: output mapper for Autotrans S2 benchmark
 - `AT_S2.stl`: STL specifications for Autotrans S2 benchmark
 - `AT_S4.omap.tsv`: output mapper for Autotrans S4 benchmark